 Phil Ochs, folk protest singer and songwriter, was born in El Paso, TX in 1940.

-Maurice White, founder, lead singer, and songwriter of Earth, Wind, and Fire, was born in Memphis, TN in 1941.
+Maurice White, founder, lead singer, and songwriter for Earth, Wind, & Fire and producer for several artists, was born in Memphis, TN in 1941.

-Alvin Lee, lead singer and guitarist of Ten Years After, was born in Nottingham, England in 1944.
+Alvin Lee, singer, songwriter, solo artist, and lead vocalist, lead guitarist, and co-founder of Ten Years After, was born in Nottingham, England in 1944.

 Zal Yanovsky, lead guitarist and singer with the Lovin’ Spoonful, was born in Toronto, Canada in 1944.

-John McEuen, folk musician and founder of the Nitty Gritty Dirt Band, was born in Oakland, CA in 1945.
+John McEuen, folk singer, songwriter, musician, and founder of the Nitty Gritty Dirt Band, was born in Oakland, CA in 1945.

 Rod Evans, vocalist and original member of Deep Purple and Captain Beyond, was born in Eton, Buckinghamshire, England in 1947.